tweakjs/ast-tree/Readme.md

 # ast-tree

   Get a tree representation of the AST.
+Depth-first Search.
 Works with acorn or esprima.

   ![tree](https://i.cloudup.com/WsXWCO2jab.png)